-Inputs should never be left unconnected.
+[†] Inputs should never be left unconnected.
+X = do not care

 using low-ESR capacitors

 Low-ESR capacitors are recommended throughout this applications section.
 A real (as opposed to ideal) capacitor can be modeled simply as a resistor in series with an ideal capacitor.
 The voltage drop across this resistor minimizes the beneficial effects of the capacitor in the circuit.
 The lower the equivalent value of this resistance the more the real capacitor behaves like an ideal capacitor.